EMuritu/Gas_Flaring_Analysis/README.md

 ## 4. Results
 ### Entity-Relationship Diagram (ERD)
-The database was designed with normalization principles to efficiently store and relate data.
+The database is designed with normalization principles to efficiently store and relate data.
 The schema consists of three main tables: countries, fields and flaring_events linked through foreign keys

 ### Tableau Dashboard
-The interactive dashboard explores global trends, identifies top-flaring countries and operators and analyzes flaring by field type.
+This interactive dashboard explores global trends, identifies top-flaring countries and operators and analyzes flaring by field type.